 Most recently, OPSR implemented Hopeful Futures which uses Sensemaker®, an online research tool, with the help of the University of Kansas Center for Public Partnerships and Research to collect stories from families and providers.
-By working with multiple organizations across the state, OPSR is working to gather as much feedback as possible about experiences related to pregnancy, birth and the first year of a child's life.
+By working with multiple organizations across the state, OPSR is gathering as much feedback as possible about experiences related to pregnancy, birth and the first year of a child's life.
 So far OPSR has collected stories from both Oklahoma and Okfuskee Counties.
 Currently, OPSR is working with six new organizations to gather stories, including the Latino Community Development Agency, Northern Oklahoma Youth Services, the Community Development Support Association, the Community Service Council, Lilyfield and Kids' Space Child Advocacy Center.

 In order to advance Project HOPE's vision that every child, regardless of race, ethnicity or family income, has the best opportunity to achieve optimal health and well-being, OPSR narrowed its focus to look at infant mortality, which stands out in our state for its high numbers and racial disparities.